nmontross1/iptv-proxy-server/README.md

     PORT=3000
     HOST_IP=<your-ip-address>
     ```
-4. Place your `channels.m3u` playlist file in the project root directory.
+4. Place your `channels.m3u` playlist file in the `m3u/` directory.

 ## Running the Server
 Run the server with: